Inside the AI Search Strategy That Drove 8X Visibility at the University of Kansas

 - KU’s application conversion rate from AI platforms jumped 291%—proof that strategy, structure, and specificity work.

-- Everspring's AI Search Strategy enabled KU to build authoritative, high-impact content that AI systems recommend.
+- Everspring's AI Search Strategy enabled KU to build authoritative, high-impact content that AI tools recommend.

 The Strategy: Beyond Traditional Keywords

-Rather than competing for high-volume, generic keywords like "online MBA programs" or "top MBA programs," KU School of Business developed a comprehensive longtail keyword strategy focused on the specific intent of prospective students.
+Rather than competing for high-volume, generic keywords like "online MBA programs" or "top MBA programs," KU School of Business focused on the specific intent of prospective students.

 1. Question Mining from Multiple Sources